 There are hundreds of peer reviewed scientific studies linking RF Radiation to things such as cancer, DNA Damage (especially in infants and fetuses) and male infertility.
-British Physicist Barrie Trower says that he has witnessed several cases of where this radiation caused crib death.
-Even the World Health Organization classified RF Radiation as a “possible carcinogen”, which means “cancer causing” in 2011.
+British Physicist Barrie Trower (See Barrie Trower’s paper on the bees and microwave radiation.) says that he has witnessed several cases of where this radiation caused crib death.
+Even the World Health Organization classified RF Radiation as a “possible carcinogen“, which means “cancer causing” in 2011.

 And baby monitors are not just a subtle emitter of RF Radiation.
 They are one of the largest sources of this radiation in the average home.
 Unlike a cellphone which only emits at full power when sending and receiving phone calls, baby monitors emit at full power constantly 24/7, whenever they are turned on.
 And what makes it worse is that most parents are completely unaware and place their baby monitors very close to where the baby is sleeping.